-Motel business at its core is simply a service business. while information technology (IT) has changed dramatically over. the years, the underlying nature, and economics of the services delivered are virtually the same.
+Motel business at its core is simply a service business. while information technology (IT) has changed dramatically over. the years, the underlying nature, and the economics of the services delivered are virtually the same.

-IBM’s technology-centric business changes very quickly, but IBM Global services or Accenture’s business stays in a pretty steady-state,”
+IBM’s technology-centric business changes very quickly, but IBM Global services or Accenture’s business stays in a pretty steady state,”

 let’s see the third Principle

 In this principle, the author explains, how we can get awesome opportunities, that can become multi-bagger.
 Because, those are distressed businesses, we are human, we don’t need trouble or any problem that may hurt us, so our brain, say, stay away from it. that’s why most financial fund managers, stay away from the distressed business,